Q: How does Pace Online differ from Pace University? Will my degree be any different?

 A: Visit the Technology Requirements page for specifications.

-Q: What is it like to take courses online or blended?
+Q: What is it like to take an online course?

-A: Online courses are generally a combination of real-time instruction over the Internet with access to materials and recorded events on your own time.
+A: The Pace Online courses are taught asynchronously, meaning that student can complete the required coursework on their own time and not at a specify time.
+There is never a specific time that students need to “meet online” for class.
 While online classes provide flexibility so that you can plan your coursework around your busy schedule, you should be prepared to spend as much time covering the material and interacting with your professor and classmates (real time and via email) as you would in a traditional classroom-based course.
+To see what an Pace Online course looks like, e-mail iPace@pace.edu to request access to a Blackboard classroom so that you can tour our learning platform.

 Q: Do you have a help desk for technical questions?